 Spiders are a common insect found inside homes.
 Although they sometimes just crawl inside, they can also make nests in your home and require spider extermination before they get out of hand.
 Spiders reproduce very quickly – they can lay up to 1,000 eggs (depending on the species).
 Although harmless spiders can definitely be annoying when you find them all around your home, dangerous spider infestations can threaten you and your family.
 If you’re dealing with a dangerous spider infestation such as a black widow, you will definitely want to hire black widow extermination to stay safe.

-Aptive Environmental offers eco-friendly pest control services, with offices all over the United States.
-We are so confident in our services that, if the pest we exterminate comes back, we will too (for free)!
+Aptive Environmental offers effective pest control services, with offices all over the United States.
+We are so confident in our services that, if the pest we exterminate comes back, we will too (at no additional cost)!